 The End of the Road

 We’ve tightened the edit and worked together to fine tune the video.
 You’re happy with the story and visuals.
 We’re ready for picture lock.
 Picture lock is exactly what it sounds like.
 The visuals will be ‘locked down’ with no further content changes and prepped for the final touches of color grading and audio mastering.
-We save the final touches for after picture lock because any additional content changes could alter the timeline, thus resulting in redoing color grading and audio mastering.
+We save the final touches for after picture lock because any additional content changes could alter the timeline, requiring a re-master of audio and color.

 Audio is the yin to video’s yang.
 If you can achieve the perfect balance between what you see and what you hear, that’s zen.
 In pre-production, one of the questions a producer will ask you is - how will people watch your video?